 “Atomic Data Service Desk, this is Anders.
-How can I help you”?
+How can I help you?”

 “This is [redacted] from [redacted].
 I think we have a virus on our network.
 Can you look into it?”

 “Found it,” I told the customer.
 “It’s on [redacted]’s machine.
-I turned file sharing off again.
-“You need to pull that machine off the network, pull the power as well.”
+You need to pull that machine off the network, pull the power as well.”

 I heard her run—necklace clanging and bouncing, breath heavy as she kept the phone to her ear.
 She arrived at the office of the employee whose computer had been compromised.
-While she was on the move I alerted my Service Desk Level 2 technician, who then grabbed the attention of an On-Site engineer.
+While she was on the move I alerted my Service Desk Level 2 Technician, who then grabbed the attention of an On-Site Engineer.

 I heard her knock and open the office door simultaneously.
 I heard her mumble what was happening between breaths.
 Then “click,” the Ethernet cord was out of the workstation, “thud,” she pulled the power as well.

 In my time on the Service Desk I saw a few Ransomware attacks in progress and heard about many others.
-Ransomware, a form of malware that encrypts files and demands payment in order to restore the files, is wildly prevalent and attacks are on the rise.
+Ransomware, a form of malware that encrypts files or locks up a computer and demands payment in order to restore the files or unlock the computer, is wildly prevalent and attacks are on the rise.

 The latest targets of choice?
 Small businesses, hospitals and clinics.
 Many small businesses don’t have the proper technical support they need to defend against such attacks.
 And the switch to Electronic Health Records has created a juicy bullseye on establishments that have time sensitive needs related to client’s files.
 Thus, these businesses often decide to pay the ransom rather than risk being without the files for an extended period of time while their computers are restored from backups, or worse—they don’t have backups and need to decrypt their files in order to function.

-Now, here’s what Atomic Data can do for you.
+Now here’s what Atomic Data can do for you.
 The Atomic Mail Filter (AMF) will catch suspicious emails from unverified sources before they reach your company’s mailbox.
 AMF will send you daily quarantine digest emails that detail recent mail caught by the filters so that you can eliminate false positives and get all the mail you need.
 Atomic Data can also provide your business with monitoring, patch management and antivirus through Kaseya.
-Never miss a security update, keep your antivirus active and up-to-date and keep an eye on the performance of all your businesses devices.
+You’ll never miss a security update, keep your antivirus active and up-to-date and keep an eye on the performance of all your businesses devices.